-Form B: Budget form, Gantt diagram as well as Milestones and Deliverables

-Form C: Participant form

-Form D: Additional business plan

-Form E: Description of the scientific project research (in English)

-Form G: Business Model Canvas
+- Form B: Budget form, Gantt diagram as well as Milestones and Deliverables - Form C: Participant form - Form D: Additional business plan - Form E: Description of the scientific project research (in English) - Form G: Business Model Canvas (not mandatory)

-Forms A, B, C, E and G must be completed for all applications, however, Form G must not be completed for type 2 projects.
-Form D and as well as the additional Form G must be completed if a project has more than one business plan.
+Forms A, B, C and E and must be completed for all applications.
+Form D must be completed if a project has more than one business plan.
+Form G can be completed for type 1 projects, but it is not mandatory.
+Form G is not to be completed for type 2 projects.
 All forms must be completed in English.